Quansight-Labs/free-threaded-compatibility/docs/porting.md

 ## Suggested Plan of Attack

 Put priority on thread-safety issues surfaced by real-world testing.
-Run the test suite for your project and fix any failures that occure only with the GIL disabled.
+Run the test suite for your project and fix any failures that occur only with the GIL disabled.
 Some issues may be due to changes in Python 3.13 that are not specific to the free-threaded build.